 Sample (click to enlarge)

 The application form lists the number of entries and total durations that are available, though of course the embassy or consulate can decline to issue a particular type, or indeed, any if they choose to.
 The maximum stay on a single entry tourist visa is normally 3 months and each entry on a dual or multiple entry one is 2 months.
 However, you might be permitted less, or if you have relatives in PRC the regulations are often more generous.
 It seems that the authorities are less willing to issue multiple entries outside of your home nation.

-The fee varies for the more entries and duration of the visa (except for US citizens where the fee is the same – so you might as well 'go for broke'!)
+The fee varies for the more entries and duration (except for US citizens where the fee is the same – so you might as well 'go for broke'!)
 For more information, please refer to the Chinese Embassy in Washington DC, USA).
 Simply apply for what you want and in the section where you list the places you will visit, indicate your intentions to go to Hong Kong, Macau, Vietnam or wherever, so they see a need for the extra entries.

-Tourist Visa applied for outside China, can be for a maximum of 12 months with multiple entries with the final entry date stated on it.
+Tourist visa applied for outside China, can be for a maximum of 12 months with multiple entries with the final entry date stated on it.
 In fact, a multiple entry one with a maximum stay of 2 months per visit allows you as many entries as you like until the final entry date is reached, then you are allowed 2 months as your final period.
 So in the above situation you can get up to 14 months.

 An often asked question is how long you must be out of China – there is no minimum, you can just go through the controls and turn round and come back in again.